jfroom/docker-compose-rails-selenium-example/README.md

 # Rails app

-This base Rails app is very simple.
+This base Rails app is very simple since the focus here is on docker.
 - Was setup with `rails new app --skip-active-record`.
-The database was skipped to keep the demo slim.
+The database was skipped to stay lightweight.
 - It has one root path route to the WelcomeController which renders "Hello World!" from `views/welcome/index.html.erb`

 # Basic Docker Commands